HelloFresh

-HelloFresh SE is a German meal-kit company based in Berlin.
-It is one of the largest meal-kit providers in the world, operating in the United States, Australia, Canada, New Zealand and Europe (Germany, Austria, Switzerland, Belgium, The Netherlands, Luxembourg, France, Italy, Ireland, Spain, Scandinavia and United Kingdom).
+HelloFresh SE is a German multinational meal-kit company based in Berlin.
+Founded in 2011, it is one of the largest meal-kit providers in the world, operating in Australia, Canada, New Zealand, the United States, and Western Europe (Austria, Belgium, Denmark, France, Germany, Ireland, Luxembourg, Netherlands, Norway, Sweden, Switzerland, and the United Kingdom).
+Aside from its flagship brand, the company also owns and operates subsidiary brands such as Green Chef, EveryPlate and Factor.

-It has been listed on the Frankfurt Stock Exchange since its IPO in November 2017.
-At the end of 2022, the company had approximately 7.1 million active customers worldwide, including 3.4 million in the U.S.
+HelloFresh has been listed on the Frankfurt Stock Exchange since its IPO in November 2017.
+At the end of 2022, the company had approximately 7.1 million active customers worldwide, including 3.4 million in the US, where it is the largest meal-kit provider.

 History

 2010s

 HelloFresh was founded in November 2011 by Dominik Richter, Thomas Griesel, and Jessica Nilsson in Berlin.
 Richter and Griesel packed and hand-delivered to the first 10 customers.
 It was one of the earlier companies in the meal-kit industry.
 They were initially funded by Rocket Internet, a German startup studio company.
 They first started delivering meal kits to paying customers in early 2012, and expanded to The Netherlands, UK, US and Australia the same year.
 By 2014, the company claimed to be delivering 1 million meals per month.
 They raised $50 million in a 2014 funding round, after having raised $10 million in 2012, and $7 million in 2013.

 By March 2015, the company had 250,000 subscribers, although it was still not profitable.
 In September of that year, it was valued at €2.6 billion in a funding round where it raised €75 million, making it a unicorn company.
 The company was still majority-owned by Rocket Internet at that time.
 It cancelled a planned IPO in November, due to concerns about the company's proposed value.
 It experienced significant growth during the year, with 530,000 subscribers by the end of October.
 It had 750,000 subscribers by July 2016, and 1.3 million by the third quarter of 2017.

 In October 2017, the company announced a planned IPO on the Frankfurt Stock Exchange to raise $350 million.
 On 2 November, the company completed its IPO, valuing it at €1.7 billion.
 At the time of its IPO, the company had a market capitalization of more than double Blue Apron, its largest US-based competitor.

 In March 2018, HelloFresh acquired Green Chef, a US organic meal-kit company.
 In October 2018, Toronto-based HelloFresh Canada acquired Chefs Plate, a Canadian meal-kit company.

 In 2019, Rocket Internet sold its remaining stake in HelloFresh by accelerated book building to international institutional investors.
 Rocket Internet had held a 30.6% stake in HelloFresh, as of the end of 2018.